This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 └── INTEGER_LITERAL: 0

-The front part is the syntax tree node type, and the back part is the node content.
-It can be seen that it is very clear and almost corresponds to the source code one by one.
+The first part is the syntax tree node type, and the second part is the node content.
+As you can see, it’s very clear and almost corresponds one-to-one with the source code.

-Note, this article assumes that the reader has some understanding of syntax trees and will not introduce them in detail here.
-If you don’t know what a syntax tree is, you can take a look at Why C/C++ Compilers Do Not Retain Meta Information.
-Below is an introduction to some commonly used types in cindex
+Note that this article assumes the reader has some understanding of syntax trees and will not go into too much detail here.
+If you don’t know what a syntax tree is, you can refer to Why C/C++ Compilers Don’t Retain Metadata.
+Below are some common types in cindex.

 for kind in CursorKind.get_all_kinds():